mit-pdos/sigmaos/README.txt

 So that sigmaos can access host's docker.sock within container:
 # chmod 666 /var/run/docker.sock

-This setup is insecure but see comments in bootkernelclnt.
+This setup is insecure but see comments in kcontainer.go.
 Small bonus we don't have to run tests etc. as root:

 Build docker images (one for kernel and one for user)
 $ ./build.sh